Programmes for Schools

 - Edinburgh Science Festival Every year, Generation Science offers a programme of interactive shows and hands-on workshops for primary schools, delivered in the classroom.
 The Careers Hive is an interactive showcase for careers in science and technology, targeted at secondary school pupils and designed to highlight opportunities from studying STEM subjects.

 - Imaginate/Edinburgh International Children’s Festival Imaginate produces the Edinburgh International Children’s Festival in addition to a year-round programme for schools including artists’ residencies, CLPL and special projects.
-They partner with the National theatre of Scotland to deliver the Theatre in Schools programme which brings high quality theatre and dance to schools across Scotland.
-New for 2019 is Immerse, a 3-year intensive project working with targeted schools in Edinburgh and Teachers Theatre Club in partnership with the Festival Fringe.
+They partner with the National theatre of Scotland to deliver the Theatre in Schools Scotland programme which brings high quality theatre and dance to schools across Scotland.
+New for 2019 is Immerse, a 3-year intensive project working with targeted schools in Edinburgh and Teachers' Theatre Club in partnership with the Fringe.

 - Edinburgh International Film Festival As part of the festival, there are special screenings for schools, media days offering an insight into the film industry, a Youth HQ offering activities tailored for young people and the Edinburgh & Lothians Schools Film Competition.
 The Understanding Cinema programme sees film professionals working with schools through the year, with screenings of the films at the festival.

 - Edinburgh Jazz & Blues Festival The festival works with local schools on projects connected to its base in the St Bride’s Community Centre.
 In 2019 the festival worked with P1-P4 classes at Dalry Primary and 14 artists from around the world, as part of its Carnival programme.